Equivariant Intrinsic Formality: Background

-Given an orbit diagram of $\DGA$s, forgetting the differential will give a dual rational coefficient system whose injective envelope is a diagram of $\DGA$s, with $0$ differential.
-However, this will not be quasi-isomorphic to the original diagram of $\DGA$s.
+Given a diagram of $\DGA$s, forgetting the differential will give a dual rational coefficient system whose injective envelope is a diagram of $\DGA$s, with $0$ differential.
+However, the map into the injective envelope of dual rational coefficient system will not be a quasi-isomorphism in general.